coderefinery/documentation/_episodes/07-recommendations.md

 ## Human aspects

 - Write documentation that you would like to read.
-- Answer questions about your code with an URL to (updated) documentation.
+- Answer questions about your code with an updated documentation.
-    - Email answers get lost/forgotten.
-    - Answer and improve doc at the same time.
-    - Lazy in the long-term.
-    - Chance is that next time the user/colleague will find the answer by him/herself.
-    - Trains people to read the documentation before writing emails.

----

-## Aspects we often forget in our busy lives

-- Some people who install and test the software know nothing about the theory behind the code - do not force them to understand the theory in order to install and test the code:
+- Do not force persons who install and test your software to read tens of pages of documentation and understand the domain theory behind the code in order to install and test the code:
-    - Busy user support at computing centers
+    - User support at computing centers
     - Vendors who run benchmarks
-- Be proud of your good work and market success stories:
-    - Important for grant applications
-    - Show pictures
-    - Demonstrate the efficiency or functionality or good scaling (if relevant)